Dwarfilicious/Story_tAIm/README.md

 The story (or text) is generated using `Llama-3-8B`[^1], a large language model which was developed using a transformer architecture.
 This is then "read outloud" by using a text-to-speech model directly on the output of the language model, namely ` mms-tts-eng `[^2].
-The images are generated from a list of positive and negative prompts using the `stable-diffusion-v1-5`[^3] model.
+The images are generated from a list of positive and negative prompts using the `stable-diffusion-v1-5`[^3] text to image model, which as the name indicates is a diffusion based model.
 Finally, for the music we used `MusicGen-small`[^4] which is also regressive model using a transformer architecture.

 [^1]: https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct